letsencrypt/website/content/en/docs/challenge-types.md

 need to make some small changes at your registrar.
 You don’t need to wait for your domain to be close to expiration to do so.

-Note that putting your fully DNS API credentials on your web server significantly increases the impact if that web server is hacked.
+Note that putting your full DNS API credentials on your web server significantly increases the impact if that web server is hacked.
 Best practice is to use [more narrowly scoped API credentials][securing-dns-credentials], or perform DNS